MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 ## Windows Defender SmartScreen and user privacy

 Windows Defender SmartScreen keeps users safe while they browse the internet by using a reputation check system.
-Microsoft Edge passes relevant information about the URL or file to the Windows Defender SmartScreen service to initiate the reputation check, which compares the website or file against dynamic lists of sites and files that are known to be dangerous.
+Microsoft Edge passes relevant information about the URL or file to the Windows Defender SmartScreen service to start the reputation check.
+The check compares the website or file against dynamic lists of sites and files that are known to be dangerous.
 All requests to the Windows Defender SmartScreen service are made with TLS encryption.
-The service returns the results of the reputation check, which may lead to Microsoft Edge blocking the site or file.
+The service returns the results of the reputation check, which might lead to Microsoft Edge blocking the site or file.
 These results are stored locally on the device.

 The Windows Defender SmartScreen service stores data about the reputation checks and builds a database of known malicious URLs and files.
 This data is stored on secure Microsoft servers and is only used for Microsoft security services.
 This data will never be used to identify or target users in any way.
 Clearing browsing cache clears all locally stored Windows Defender SmartScreen URL data.
 Clearing download history will remove any locally stored SmartScreen data about file downloads.